• Skip to primary navigation

 Where: Asahikawa or Inakadate Village

 Rice paddy art might sound a bit strange, but let me tell you, it’s one of the most impressive things on this Japan bucket list.
-It all starts with a design, a number of different rice species that are meticulously planted to form a giant canvas on this small portion of the world.
+It all starts with a design, several different rice species that are meticulously planted to form a giant canvas on this small portion of the world.
 Viewing platforms are created so visitors can see the picture in its full form, usually depicting a Japanese folk tale.

 25. Hike the Trail on Mount Tsurugi